oliciep/Pebble_Game_Algorithm/README.md

 # Pebble Game Algorithm

-This project is designed to solve the classic pebble game or 'game of odds' conundrum.
+This project is designed to solve the classic pebble game or 'game of odds' problem.
 I created this project using java, and it contains multiple test cases to experiment upon with different values to test the algorithm.

 ## Features